SURFnet/certificates-bcp/dialogue.md

 > So just like Carol's signature on my public key?

 Basically, yes.
 If Carol was a CA, she would be signing *many* people's public keys.
 Not just her friends, but anybody.
 It would be her business.
-That business will only be profitable if she takes her job seriously, that is by thorougly verifying the identity of people whose public keys she signs.
+That business will only be profitable if she takes her job seriously, that is by thoroughy verifying the identity of people whose public keys she signs.

 > So, back to our original problem.
 I need to verify your public key.
 How does that work with a CA?